-- 1. Recessed light fixtures are pre-installed at the factory.
-To install lamps remove the screws on the face of the light fixture inside the hood.
+- 1. Recessed LED light fixtures are pre-installed at the factory.
+To access the LED strips, remove the screws on the face of the light fixture inside the hood.

 - 2. Remove the glass cover.

-- 3. Install the lamps.
+- 3. Remove/Replace the LED strip lights.

 - 4. Replace the glass cover.

-WIRING
+LIGHTING + WIRING